Rechke

 Rechke (Рэчкі, רעטשקי) is a village in Belarus, located on the Zhuchka River.
 It is part of the Krivoselsky Village Council (Krivoselsky Selsoviet) in the Vilyeyka District of the Minsk Region.
-As of 2008, the population was 118 people.

 Rechke is an old shtetl of the historical Ashmyany region (part of the Vilna Governorate).
-Among the local attractions, the Church of the Holy Spirit (Rechke) stood out, a monument of traditional Belarusian wooden architecture of the 18th century, which was initially damaged by Russian reconstruction and burned down in 2007.

 History

-Grand Duchy of Lithuania

-Rechke was first mentioned in the 16th century.
-In 1520, it was owned by the Narushkevich family, who donated land to the village's Kavalevskaya Church.

-Following the administrative-territorial reform of 1565–1566, Rechke became part of the Ashmyany District of the Vilna Governorate.
-In 1664, Rechke had the status of a town and was owned by V. Shmeling, the starosta of Vilkomir.
-In 1765, the town was part of the Gubska Starostvo and had 5 households.

-Russian Empire

 In 1859, Rechke had 21 households.
-In 1864, Russian authorities opened a public school here.
+In 1864, Russian authorities opened a public school in the area.
 By 1866, the town had 24 households.
 In 1886, Rechke was part of the Rabun volost and had 26 households, a church, a synagogue, a school, a windmill, and 2 taverns.